-APEX is a contemporary ballet about the social lives of orca (killer whales).
-Created for a cast of 18 dancers, it features four sections and runs 19 mins.
+APEX is a contemporary ballet inspired by the social lives of orca whales.
+Created for a cast of 12 dancers, it features four sections and runs approximately 19 minutes.

 The piece debuted in 2018 on Convergence Ballet in Phoenix, AZ.

 APEX is featured in a documentary film, presented at the San Juan Island Museum of Art, Deep Dive Exhibit in the summer of 2019.

 Killer Whales (orcinus orca) are beautifully intelligent and emotional creatures, more like us than not, and as such may have much to teach us.
 Like humans, they are apex predators, in that there are no animals that prey on them.
 They sit atop the food chain and also, it could be argued, at the apex of the evolutionary chain.
 But it’s their social and emotional needs that are so like humans’ that I relate to most and that call out to the deepest part of ourselves.
 Despite their strength and power, they are still tender with one another, still move beautifully through their environment.
 Their rich and unique social lives are also impressive.
 In particular, the matriarchal dominance of the females, who hold the primary positions of power, and to whom, in an inspiring example of devotion, the sons stay connected for most of their lives.
 They have successfully triangulated many of the divisions that beset us: male vs female, individual vs group, strength vs grace, and have done it all while keeping alive a notion of play and while singing the most moving of songs.

 Each year, northern resident orcas return to a specific gravel beach off the coast of British Columbia, rolling, and rubbing themselves on the rocks.
 Why they do this is a mystery: it is one of their many enigmatic social behaviors.